Tracman-org/Server/README.md

 npm run nodemon
 ```

-Nodemon will automatically minify and bundle files and restart the app when you make changes.
+Nodemon will automatically rebuild and restart the app when you make changes.
 Check out the `nodemon.json` configuration.

 ## Contributing